Marvel’s Universe-Expanding Phase Four Plan

 ETERNALS will bring a brand new franchise into the MCU.
 In the comics, the Eternals are an evolutionary offshoot of humanity, created millennia ago by an alien race known as the Celestials.
 The Eternals are tremendously powerful – in fact, Thanos himself is descended from the Eternals.
 Beyond that, the specifics of the story are a total mystery right now.

 And while the Eternals are new to many audiences (just as the Guardians were a few years ago), Marvel has assembled an all-star cast to ensure that we all pay attention.
-Angelina Jolie, Salma Hayek, Kumail Nanjani and Brian Tyree Henry are all on board, as are Richard Madden, Don Lee, Lauren Ridloff and Lia McHugh.
-Chloé Zhao, who made the acclaimed film THE RIDER, is directing.
+Angelina Jolie, Salma Hayek, Kumail Nanjani, and Brian Tyree Henry are all on board, as are Richard Madden, Don Lee, Lauren Ridloff, and Lia McHugh.
+Chloé Zhao, who made the acclaimed films THE RIDER and NOMADLAND, is directing.

 Doctor Strange in the Multiverse of Madness

 Here's where things get really… weird.
 Doctor Strange (Benedict Cumberbatch) got to play a huge role in the last two Avengers movies; now he’s back to star in DOCTOR STRANGE 2.
 Even better, the film’s proper title — DOCTOR STRANGE IN THE MULTIVERSE OF MADNESS — is possibly the wildest moniker Marvel has bestowed on a movie to date.
 If you think that sounds like it could be a horror movie, you’re not far off.
 Story details are as elusive as faces in a dream, but we know a few things.
 Benedict Wong will return, and Elizabeth Olsen will also appear, reprising the role of Scarlet Witch.
 That lead trio will journey to new dimensions and alternate realities.